HGlab01/ioBroker.apg-info/README.md

 -->
 ### __WORK IN PROGRESS__
 * (HGlab01) Fix warning definition missing for 'from_19_to_20'
-* (HGlab01) Fix warning definition missing for 'item 32'
+* (HGlab01) Fix warning definition missing for 'item xx'
 * (HGlab01) Bump axios to 1.8.1

 ### 0.1.11 (2024-10-20)